webmaster442/ultimatedotnetcheatsheet/readme.md

 * **Class Diagrams**: For class diagrams, we use nomnoml (https://nomnoml.com/) with diagram source embedded.

 * **Releases**: Releases are made periodically, preferably on a monthly basis.
 The project's website is automatically updated.
 Any changes made to the repository will reflect on the website after the automated update process.

+## Rendering tool

+For rendering html, my custom developed tool Bookgen is used.
+You can get it's source from: https://github.com/webmaster442/BookGen